CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 > 2b1.
 User is notified that the task already exists. <br>
 Use case resumes at step 1.

-#### Use case: List specific tasks
+#### Use case: Find specific tasks

 **MSS**

-1. User supplies Task Manager with information about descriptions of tasks to be listed.
+1. User supplies Task Manager with information about descriptions of tasks to be found.
 2. Task Manager shows the list of tasks. <br>
 Use case ends.